CeaselessQuokka/RobloxTextTutorials/README.md

 --]]
 ```

--: Matches 0 or more repetitions while gettin the shortest possible match, example:
+-: Matches 0 or more repetitions while getting the shortest possible match, example:

 ```lua
 local String = "010 01010 01110 00"